Jimmy Yang: Third return to WWE (2021)

 Yun returned to the WWE as a backstage producer on October 25, 2021 during the live Raw broadcast.
 On December 28, Yun announced that WWE released him from his producer role.

 Personal life

 Yun has a brother named Johnathan, who is a professional breakdancer.
 He also has a daughter named Jazmine.
 He owns a professional wrestling school called Pro Training, LLC. located in Cincinnati, Ohio.
 In late October 2010, Yun started a pest control business called "Jimmy's Pest Control" in the Cincinnati area.
-Yang currently has 'redneck party bus' and 'princess party bus' businesses.
+He currently owns party bus businesses called "Redneck Party Bus" and "Princess Party Bus".

 Other media

 Yun appears in the 2009 film Royal Kill as a police officer.

-Yun made his video game debut in WWE SmackDown vs. Raw 2009.
+Yun made his WWE video game debut in WWE SmackDown vs. Raw 2009.
+He appears in the video game King of Colosseum Red released in 2002.